Burnout

 Wrapping Up

-You can establish well-being habits that help you with quickly decrease stress spikes and to live with a lower baseline level of stress.
+You can establish well-being habits that help you quickly decrease stress spikes and live with a lower baseline stress level.

-If you can change the way you think about stress, love, life and its meaning you can make it work for you instead of against you.
-It’s different than trying to avoid, eliminate or ignore stress, it’s working with what happens in your life and making meaning that moves you forward.
+If you can change how you think about stress, love, life and its meaning, you can make it work for you instead of against you.
+It’s different than trying to avoid, eliminate, or ignore stress; it’s working with what happens in your life and making meaning that moves you forward.